 We want to improve the ways in which concussions are prevented, recognized, managed, and treated.
 Our current understanding of sports-related concussion comes largely from adult studies.
 In youth, we are less able to predict the recovery process, and have little understanding of the long-term effects of concussion, which makes this study particularly important.

 The goals of the SHRed Concussions Study are therefore:

 - To develop better prevention strategies

 - To develop better tests to diagnose concussions and track recovery

 - To develop better strategies to help students return to school and sports quickly and safely

-Students ages 13 to 17-years-old who play one of the following higher-risk sports are potentially eligible to participate: basketball, football, ice hockey, ringette, lacrosse, rugby, soccer, volleyball, cheerleading, wrestling, alpine skiing, or sledge hockey.
+Grade 8-11 students (13-17-years-old) who play one of the following higher-risk sports (at the interscholastic, community, or club level) are potentially eligible to participate: basketball, football, ice hockey, ringette, lacrosse, rugby, soccer, volleyball, cheerleading, wrestling, alpine skiing, or sledge hockey.

-The study is being conducted by researchers at UBC, BC Children’s Hospital Research Institute and UBC Okanagan: Dr. Ian Pike, Dr. Shelina Babul, Dr. Paul van Donkelaar, and Dr. Cheryl Wellington.
+The study is being conducted by researchers at UBC, BC Children’s Hospital Research Institute and UBC Okanagan: Drs.
+Ian Pike, Shelina Babul, Paul van Donkelaar, and Cheryl Wellington.

 Request an information package or contact the study coordinator to learn more about the study: